marcorib/js_tetris/README.md

 # js_tetris

-Is not a very easy to code, but is a good exercise to learn.
+Is not very easy to code, but is a good exercise to learn.